agsh/onvif/README.md

 The options are:

 * `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
 Default is `#activeSource.profileToken`

+### gotoPreset(options, callback)
+Operation to go to a saved preset position for the PTZ node in the selected profile.

+The options are:

+* `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`
+* `preset` - the name of preset.
+List of presets you can get by `#getPresets` method or in `#presets` property.

 ### getNodes(callback)
 *PTZ.* Returns the properties of the current PTZ node, if it exists.